Meet Gourmend Foods

 I started freezing bags of special seasonal ingredients (garlic scapes, garlic greens, green onions and the like) so I could make low FODMAP broths, stews and stir- fries all year round.
 I quickly learned that with a little creativity, I could still enjoy being a major foodie.

 Just so everyone reading this is clear, fresh (or frozen) garlic scapes and garlic greens have not been lab tested as of this time, but you apparently discovered that you tolerated them.
+(Ed Note: Monash has since added them to the app, where they are called raw garlic shoots).

 This is exactly why I wrote an article titled, Ask The Right Question: Is This Low FODMAP vs. What Can I Tolerate? and we invite readers to take a look.
-And now that you have certified a freeze-dried garlic scape product, there is no guesswork.
+And now that you have certified a dried garlic scape product, there is no guesswork.

 How many years later was it that you decided to create food products for others following the diet?
 And did you have a food background?
 If not, what was your background?